achung89/react-futures/README.md

       </ul>
       <AddGroup
         onClick={name => {
-          // spread operator is a getter, so it'll suspend future.
+          // spread operator is a getter, so it'll suspend a future.
 To avoid this use `lazyArray` const newGroups = lazyArray(() => [{ name }, ...groups]); setCloseFriends(newGroups);
         }}